Estimated reading time: 7 minutes

 Share these inspirational testimonies on your website not only for visitors to see but for members.

-A church blog is a great way to expand on weekly teachings and to stay connected with members.
+A church blog is a great way to expand on weekly teachings and stay connected with members.

 A blog also provides teaching samples for visitors.